 SINA scholars understand that starting a business does not always require a lot of capital, but to think out of the box to find resources.
 Given the chance, youth tackle local problems themselves rather than rely on humanitarian organizations.
 For example, at Generous Designs Africa, refugees collect or bring in broken plastics, which are shredded, melted, and re-molded into products like educational materials.
 The refugee-owned company also creates backpacks and bags from upcycled plastic sheets.
 The team was able to establish a partnership with students from the European School of Management and Technology in Berlin.
 Before the pandemic, students travelled from Germany to Uganda to support business development.
 The internet also allows other members of the community to take part in online opportunities.

-Avanti is currently donating and setting up a second broadband internet connection for SINA’s Mpigi site.
+Avanti has also donated and set up a second broadband internet connection for SINA’s Mpigi site.
 Since 2015, over 35 social enterprises have been established.
 Among them is Uganics which produces organic mosquito repellent soap.
 In 2020 Uganics was a finalist of the African Business Heroes, and won 100,000 USD in grant support.